cloud-elements/devportal/docs/guides/account-user-mgmt/user-managementAPI.md

 ## Assign a Role

-You can assign the following roles to Cloud Elements users:
+You can assign the following roles to Cloud Elements users with the `PUT /users/id/roles/role/rolekey` endpoint:

 * Organization Administrator (`org-admin`)
 * Account Administrator (`admin`)

-* Organization User (`org`)
+You can also assign roles when you [update users](#update-a-user) with the `PATCH /users/{id}` endpoint.

 ### Assign Role Parameters